SynaLinks/.github/profile/README.md

+# SynaLinks
-# SynaLinks: The safiest way to Artificial General Intelligence
+## Pioneering Safe Artificial General Intelligence

-SynaLinks is a French startup founded in 2023 following the scientific advancements made in natural language processing in recent years.
-Emerging from the French technological hub, we advocate for a thoughtful and pragmatic use of Artificial General Intelligence (AGI).
-By combining language models with a traditional branch of Artificial Intelligence (AI) known as symbolic AI, we aim to explain and represent problems in a human-comprehensible form.
+*SynaLinks* is a French startup from Toulouse founded in 2023, capitalizing on recent scientific advancements in natural language processing.
+Hailing from the technological hub in France, our core mission is to promote a thoughtful and responsible approach to Artificial General Intelligence (AGI).
+By integrating language models with the established field of symbolic AI, we strive to represent and explain complex problems in a human-comprehensible form.

-At SynaLinks, our mission is to shape an ethical and responsible future for hybrid AGI.
-Leveraging our expertise in robotics and human-robot interaction, we strive to create AGIs that interact harmoniously with humans while offering the advanced functionalities of deep learning and symbolic AI.
-We are committed to developing ethical, transparent, and secure AI solutions to address the most complex challenges of our society.
+At *SynaLinks*, we are committed to shaping an ethical and secure future for hybrid AGI.
+Our expertise in robotics and human-robot interaction allows us to create AGIs that interact harmoniously with humans while leveraging the advanced functionalities of deep learning and symbolic AI.
+We aim to develop AI solutions that are not only capable but also transparent and aligned with human values, addressing the most complex challenges of our society responsibly.

+As we venture into the realm of AGI, we recognize the importance of staying abreast of the latest research and collaborating with industry experts.
+We are dedicated to continuously assessing and mitigating potential risks associated with AGI, ensuring the safety and beneficial impact of this transformative technology.

+*SynaLinks* is at the forefront of the AGI movement, pioneering a path towards safe and responsible AGI development.
+Through our innovative approach and unwavering commitment to ethical principles, we aim to create a positive and enduring impact on society.

 As part of this mission, we are currently developing several free and open-source products:

-- **[SymboLinks](https://github.com/SynaLinks/SymboLinks)**: A hybrid vector and graph database for AGI systems built on Redis, an open-source and local database system, allowing businesses to retain control over their sensitive data.
+- **[SymboLinks](https://github.com/SynaLinks/SymboLinks)**: A hybrid vector and graph database for AGI systems built on Redis, an open-source and local database, allowing businesses to retain control over their sensitive data.

 - **[HybridAGI](https://github.com/SynaLinks/HybridAGI)**: A programmable neuro-symbolic AGI system, that can operate safely, available under a free and open-source license.

 - **[HybridAGI-library](https://github.com/SynaLinks/HybridAGI-library)**: A collection of curated programs to help your build your own HybridAGI.

-Obviously, more projects focused on these aspects will emerges.. stay tuned !
+*Obviously, more projects focused on these aspects will emerge... stay tuned!*

 For businesses, we offer a range of services, including:

-- **Prompt Engineer Training**: To assist companies in automating their internal processes using HybridAGI.
+- **Prompt Engineer Training**: We assist companies in automating their internal processes using HybridAGI.
-- **Business and Institutional Consulting**: To assess risks and opportunities related to AGI and guide them in implementing ethical AI.
+- **Business and Institutional Consulting**: Our team evaluates risks and opportunities related to AGI and provides guidance for the ethical implementation of AI.
-- **Cybersecurity Training Based on these Technologies**: To help companies strengthen their security posture against potential AGI-related threats.
+- **Cybersecurity Training Based on these Technologies**: We help companies bolster their security posture against potential AGI-related threats.
-- **Red Teaming Services based on these Technologies**: To test and improve the resilience of their systems against cyberattacks using these technologies.
+- **Red Teaming Services based on these Technologies**: Our services test and enhance the resilience of their systems against cyberattacks using these technologies.

 ## Roadmap